mainlp/CrossRE/README.md

 # CrossRE
 This repository contains the data and code for the papers:

-Elisa Bassignana and Barbara Plank.
+`crossre_data` Elisa Bassignana and Barbara Plank.
 2022.
 [CrossRE: A Cross-Domain Dataset for Relation Extraction.](https://aclanthology.org/2022.findings-emnlp.263.pdf) In Findings of the Association for Computational Linguistics: EMNLP 2022.

-Elisa Bassignana, Filip Ginter, Sampo Pyysalo, Rob van der Goot, and Barbara Plank.
+`multi-crossre_data` Elisa Bassignana, Filip Ginter, Sampo Pyysalo, Rob van der Goot, and Barbara Plank.
 2023.
 [Multi-CrossRE: A Multi-Lingual Multi-Domain Dataset for Relation Extraction.](https://openreview.net/pdf?id=G8pAo0rvbh) In Proceedings of the 24th Nordic Conference on Computational Linguistics (NoDaLiDa 2023).

+`crossre_extension` Elisa Bassignana, Viggo Unmack Gascou, Frida Nøhr Laustsen, Gustav Kristensen, Marie Haahr Petersen, Rob van der Goot and Barbara Plank.
+2024.
+How to Encode Domain Information in Relation Classification.
+To appear at at LREC-COLING 2024.

 ## The CrossRE Dataset
 The data for each split (train, dev, test) of each domain (news, Artificial Intelligence, literature, music, politics, natural science) is in `crossre_data`.